 Every Tesla, like any electric vehicle, needs consistent recharging.
 There are many reasons why it is more convenient to use an extension cord for your electric car.
 This means that to use an extension cord safely, you will need to get good cables.
 This allows you to reliably connect your vehicle to the Tesla charger.

-- For Tesla, here we’ve prepared a comparison of the best NEMA 14-50 extension cords.
+- For plug-in Level-2 chargers such as Tesla UMC or ChargePoint Flex, here we’ve prepared a comparison of the best NEMA 14-50 extension cords.

 - For the non-Tesla, next you will discover the top J1772 extenders.